 Work in the Sodora Lab primarily focuses on two principal areas of HIV research: HIV transmission and HIV-induced disease and immune factors that impact progression to AIDS.
-Collectively, these research strategies are designed to produce novel vaccine approaches and immune therapies that will decrease the spread of HIV and/or prevent disease progression in HIV-infected people.
+Collectively, these research strategies are designed to produce and contribute to novel vaccine approaches and immune therapies that will decrease the spread of HIV and/or prevent disease progression in HIV-infected people.

 Our previous studies assessing SIV disease progression in non-human primates have uncovered key insights as to how HIV/SIV infection results in inflammation that fuels disease progression and onset of AIDS.
 Currently, we focus on immune inflammation and dysfunction that occurs in the liver during HIV/SIV infection as well as during ART treatment.
 An understanding of the role of virus-infected cells, as well as the liver-associated microbiota, will be important in unraveling the mechanisms driving immune dysfunction in the liver during HIV/SIV infection.
 These studies also provide insights with regard to the viral reservoirs that are present within the liver during suppressive ART therapy.